coderefinery/coderefinery.org/content/blog/2022-11-14-livestreaming-courses.md

 > simplify registration.
 Livestreaming is the mediator of all of our
 > strategies - even if it's not technically required.

+## Evaluation

+> I attended several "top" conferences/workshops/seminars as well as
+> videolectures this past year in their virtual implementations, and this
+> event is easily the best out of all of them when it comes down to
+> presentations and audience participation!
+>
+> - Feedback from Summer 2021 HPC Kickstart

+In general, feedback was positive.

 Let's just say there was one surprising thing we noticed: since the audience isn't in the Zoom, during breaks (when the livestream is muted and video off), the co-instructors are free to discuss without